mattaylor/objix/README.md

 ### Object.prototype.size()

-Return number of entries of this.
+Return number of entries of `this`.

 ```javascript
 {}.size() // 0